JungleDragon is a nature and wildlife community for photographers, travellers and anyone who loves nature. We're genuine, free, ad-free and beautiful.

 comments (4)

 1. I don't have any special secrets...
 I use a digital camera mounted with a rather old lens - I've found my vintage 1980's manual focus Nikon macro works best for them - I tried my fancy new lens that I use for insects and still prefer the old one for this, natural light and long exposures, typically around a second to 20 seconds.
 I have a nice light, but sturdy ball head from my small aluminum tripod mounted on a Joby Gorilla Pod (it looks like since I bought this, they now come with a ball head) so that I can get my camera very low to the ground.
 I usually stop all the way down to f22- there's rarely a need for less DOF with tiny scenes... and that's it.
-All my secrets revealed ;) Posted one year ago, modified one year ago
+All my secrets revealed ;) Posted 2 years ago, modified 2 years ago

 Sign in or Join in order to comment.